Codecademy/docs/content/python/concepts/strings/terms/index/index.md

   - 'paths/computer-science'
 ---

-Searches through a string for the occurrence of a substring and returns the starting index of the first occurrence of the substring (or raises a `ValueError` if the substring is not found).
+The `index()` function searches through a string variable for the occurrence of a pattern or a substring.

+If the substring is not found, a `ValueError` will be raised.

 ## Syntax